asherfsullivan/michelin_map/technology.md

 The data was sourced from Kaggle (multiple csv files combined into one) and will scrape data from yelp (API).
 This data will be cleaned with Jupyter Notebook and Python.

 ## Database Storage
-Mongo is the database we intend to use, and we will integrate Flask to display the data
+-- is the database we intend to use, and we will integrate Flask to display the data

 ## Machine Learning
 SciKitLearn is the ML library we'll be using to create a classifier.
 Our training and testing setup is ___.
 Extra ML verbiage here.